cse110-sp24-group14/cse110-sp24-group14/admin/team.md

 ![team logo](branding/logo.jpg)

-We value dedication, teamwork, and above all having a fun time.
+We value dedication, teamwork, and, above all, having a fun time.
 Things don't always have to be optimal--they just have to work eventually :D

 Here is our roster:
 - Brenton Dunn (Lead): https://github.com/brentonmdunn